PalMuc/Kingdom-Assignment/Readme.md

     mysql -u root ncbi_taxonomy -p < biosql-1.0.1/sql/biosqldb-mysql5-5.sql

-Now you need to download the latest taxonomy dump from NCBI an use a schript provided by BioSQL to load it into the database:
+Now you need to download the latest taxonomy dump from NCBI an use a script provided by BioSQL to load it into the database:

     curl ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz -o taxdump.tar.gz
     mkdir taxdata